 The reason personal creditors of individual LLC owners are limited to a charging order is to protect the other members (owners) of the LLC.
 It doesn’t seem fair that they should suffer because a member incurred personal debts that had nothing to do with their LLC.
 Thus, personal creditors are not permitted to take over the debtor-member’s LLC interest and join in the management of the LLC, or have the LLC dissolved and its assets sold without the other members’ consent.
 This rationale disappears when the LLC has only one member (owner).
 As a result, the LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of owners of SMLLCs to the same remedies as multi-member LLCs.

 To date, Delaware has not made a distinction in how it handles cases involving single and multi-member LLCs.
 Thus it appears that creditors of SMLLCs in Delaware are limited to the charging order remedy as described above.
 However, even when the LLC law states that charging orders are the exclusive remedy, courts in some states have applied a different rule for SMLLCs, particularly in cases where the SMLLC owner has filed for personal bankruptcy.
 It's possible that a court in Delaware would do the same; this is an unsettled and evolving area of law.
 In a Maryland bankruptcy case that involved a Delaware SMLLC, the Maryland bankruptcy court held that Delaware LLC charging order protection did not apply to a SMLLC and allowed the creditor to step into the shoes of the sole LLC member (In re Modanlo, 2006 WL 4486537 (D. Md.
 2006)).

-To obtain the fullest limited liability possible in all states and in the event of bankruptcy, a Delaware LLC should have at least two members.
-The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
+If you are concerned about your LLC's liability protection from personal creditors, you should consider creating a multi-member LLC with two or more members.
+If you create a two member LLC, the second member must be a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.